mirsah91/repro-nest-sdk/docs/tracing.md

 Provides a shorthand for muting every trace event whose source file matches the supplied patterns.
 Strings are case-insensitive and match either the filename suffix (when no slash is present) or any path segment (when the string contains `/`).
+For very short tokens (one or two characters), provide the full filename or basename you want to ignore (for example `"db"` to skip `db.ts`).
 Regular expressions receive the normalized path with forward slashes, so the same pattern works on all platforms.

 ```ts
 import { setDisabledTraceFiles } from '@repro/sdk';